tariq-almalki/authn-jwt/README.md

 # Authentication with JWT

-this project was built with React, React-Query, React-Router, Express, MongoDB, Mongoose.
+this project was built with React, React-Query, React-Router, Express, Webpack, MongoDB, Mongoose.

 # Sign In Page